 Still, confused about these terms?
 Don’t hesitate to consult the friendly lawyers of DV Solicitors in Bedford, UK.
 We will carefully look at your cases and give you the right advice and attention you deserve.
 No problem is too big or small for us.

 Your workplace should be a safe space for personal and career advancement.
-Apparently, there are times when some employees are subjected to unfair and illegal conditions by exploitative employers.
+There are times when some employees are subjected to unfair and illegal conditions by exploitative employers.

-Most workers lack knowledge about their workplace rights or maybe scared of opening up against their employer in fear of recrimination.
+Most workers lack knowledge about their workplace rights or may be scared of opening up against their employer for fear of recrimination.